WikipediaLibrary/externallinks/README.md

 After cloning the repository to your directory of choice:
 1. Copy `template.env` to `.env`.
 No further changes are required for local development.
-2. Run `docker-compose --env-file /path/to/.env up -d --build` to build containers.
+2. Run `docker-compose up -d --build` to build containers.
 3. The `eventstream` container will fail to build on the first run, so it will need to be restarted with `docker restart externallinks_eventstream_1`

 You should now be able to access the tool via `localhost`.